WHAT IS NO-CUT LASEK?

-LASEK (Laser Epithelial Keratectomy) is a corrective procedure that combines the many benefits of PRK and LASIK to create one of the safest forms of laser vision correction.
+NO-CUT LASEK (Laser Epithelial Keratectomy) is the most modern correction procedure there is.
+By treating the surface of the cornea instead of cutting into it, LASEK is the safest form of laser vision correction.
 LASEK is used to treat myopia, hyperopia or astigmatism.

 Am I A Candidate For LASEK?

 Most people who wear traditional corrective lenses are candidates.
 Laser surgery can correct nearsightedness, farsightedness, astigmatisms, and can also treat presbyopia.
 While there are exceptions, the ideal candidate is: